chicocaine/CS26_Project-Vapor_Games/To Do.md

 Game Already on  Cart Pop Up [View My Cart | Continue Shopping] ---> Reirect to store page | Close the pop up Added to your Cart (Game Successfully Added to Cart ) [View My Cart | Continue Shopping]] ---> Redirect to Cart | Close pop up
-✅Insufficient Balance Pop UP [Top Up | Cancel ] ---> Reidrect to Wallet | Close Pop Up Password Successfully Changed [Okay] ---> Close pop up, stay on the account page
+✅Insufficient Balance Pop UP [Top Up | Cancel ] ---> Reidrect to Wallet | Close Pop Up ✅Password Successfully Changed [Okay] ---> Close pop up, stay on the account page

 Veto'ed:
 Select Payment Method Pop Up [Okay] ---> close the pop up when button is clicked //this is for the check out